Excel Variance (Table of Contents)

 - If we have data set that represents the complete population, then we need to use the function of VAR.P.

-- If we have a data set that represents the samples from the world data, then we need to use the function of VAR.S.
+- If we have a data set representing the samples from the world data, then we need to use the function of VAR.S.

 - Here S represents the samples.

-- If we are calculating the change in terms of quantum, then a negative change means an increase in actual value and a positive change means a decrease in value.
+- If we calculate the change in terms of quantum, a negative change means an increase in actual value, and a positive change means a decrease in value.

-- In the case of using the VAR.P, the arguments can be number or name, arrays or reference that contains numbers.
+- When using the VAR.P, the arguments can be numbers or names, arrays, or references containing numbers.

-- If any of the cells that have been given as a reference in the formula contains an error, then that cell will be ignored.
+- If any of the cells given as a reference in the formula contains an error, that cell will be ignored.

 Recommended Articles

 This is a guide to Variance in Excel.
-Here we discussed How to calculate Variance in Excel along with practical examples and a downloadable excel template.
+Here we discussed How to calculate Variance in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –